Arpan-206/formee/docs/README.md

-# Formee- The terminal forms
+# Formee

 Formee is a tool that provides an easy way to create, edit and manage all of your forms from the command line.
-It uses a powerful GraphQL API and strives to make the process of working with forms as easy and simple as possible.
+It uses a powerful GraphQL API (provided by [Hasura](https://hasura.io)) and strives to make the process of working with forms as easy and simple as possible.

 ![Formee Logo](/docs_assets/images/logo.svg)